citp/privacy-policy-historical/s/su/sup/supplementreviews.com.md

-> *The following text is extracted and transformed from the supplementreviews.com privacy policy that was archived on 2015-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150609225340id_/http%3A//supplementreviews.com/articles/sr-help/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the supplementreviews.com privacy policy that was archived on 2015-12-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151226011043id_/http%3A//supplementreviews.com/articles/sr-help/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy- SupplementReviews.com
+# Privacy Policy - SupplementReviews.com

 This Site is operated by Muscle Media, Inc. ("Muscle Media").
 This Privacy Policy explains how this Site treats "personal information" that we gather from visitors and how we use it.
 "Personal Information" is information that is personally identifiable like a name, e-mail address, or other information that we can reasonably link to such information.